EasyEyes/remote-calibrator/README.md

   // How many times participant needs to click on each of the calibration dot
   calibrationCount: 5,
   decimalPlace: 1, // As the system itself has a high prediction error, it's not necessary to be too precise here
-  headline: '👀 Calibrate Gaze',
+  headline: "👀 Calibrate Gaze",
   description:
-    'With your help, we’ll track your gaze.
-When asked, please grant permission to access your camera. \nPlease try to keep your face centered in the live video feed. \nFollow the instructions below.', }
+    "With your help, we’ll track your gaze.
+When asked, please grant permission to access your camera.
+Please try to keep your face centered in the live video feed.
+Follow the instructions below.", }
 ```